curtcox/Mergrave/README.md

 - to fact/quality check the response
 - to decompose into parts
 - to research existing solutions
+- to find new tools
+- to request new tools
+- to seek clarification of the immediate task
+- to seek clarification of the ultimate goal
+- to formulate a hypothesis
+- to confirm or deny a hypothesis
+- to make notes
+- to read notes
 - to make new tools
 - to identify appropriate tools
 - to use appropriate tools